Cleft lip courtesy of eva101

 - Maternal exposure to poisons during embryonic development.

 - Nutritional (excess vitamin A during pregnancy).

 The severity of a cleft palate can range in severity from mild to lethal.
 There is a higher incidence in female cats.

 A cleft palate is a severe and life-threatening condition in the kitten which requires urgent treatment.
 In many cases, the breeder/owner may not be aware there is a problem, but notice the kitten is having difficulty suckling and growing poorly.
 Any kitten who is failing to thrive should see a veterinarian urgently.

 - Pet owners or breeders may not notice the kitten has a cleft palate.
 Cleft lips are generally more noticeable as they are on the outside of the face.
 You may observe an abnormal nostril shape or see the split in the lip.

 - Difficulty feeding, a cleft palate may make nursing difficult on the kitten.

-- Milky bubbles coming out of the nose during nursing.
+- Milky bubbles which come out of the nose when the kitten nurses.

 - Sneezing during and after breathing.

 - Coughing and gagging during feeding.